Thammudu (2025 film)

 Thammudu is a 2025 Indian Telugu-language survival action drama film written and directed by Venu Sriram and produced by Dil Raju through Sri Venkateswara Creations.
 The film stars Nithiin, Laya, Sapthami Gowda, and Varsha Bollamma in the lead roles, while Saurabh Sachdeva and Swasika play supporting roles.
 B. Ajaneesh Loknath composed the soundtrack and score, while K. V. Guhan, Sameer Reddy and Satyajit Pande handled the cinematography, with Prawin Pudi handling the editing.

 Shot extensively in Visakhapatnam and Maredumilli of Andhra Pradesh, the film was released on 4 July 2025.
-The film received mixed-to-negative reviews from critics and was a box-office bomb.
-It started streaming on Netflix and JioHotstar from 1 August 2025.
+The film received mixed-to-negative reviews from critics and was a box-office disaster.
+It started streaming on Netflix and JioHotstar from 1 August 2025 and 12 September 2025.